bitfireAT/davx5-manual/introduction.rst

 If you're using DAVx⁵ the first time, you may want to :faq:`transfer your local contacts to the CardDAV server <existing-contacts-are-not-synced>`.

-On some devices (like Xiaomi), `additional steps are required to allow DAVx⁵ to run automatically </faq/synchronization-is-not-run-as-expected>`_.
+On some devices (like Xiaomi), :faq:`additional steps are required to allow DAVx⁵ to run automatically <synchronization-is-not-run-as-expected>`.

 Permissions and battery optimization